 - Upon completion of the Challenge, any horses not adopted out will be returned to the Rescue, unless other arrangements are made.

-Did we mention there will be cash prizes?!
-These prizes are made possible by our very generous Event Sponsors.
+- Cash prizes are made possible by our very generous Event Sponsors.
 Grand Champion will receive $5,000, Reserve Champion $3,000, and Third Place $1,500.
 There will also be cash prizes fourth – sixth place with the amount still to be determined.
 Individual classes will have a payout of $500 per class which will be split among the placings!

 Frequently Asked Questions